How to buy a handbag for your wife or girlfriend and get it right!

 Step 7 – Where to Find Me

-On my site here you can find a list of all my stockists in and around Ireland, the UK and Italy, and of course, you can buy your bags here in my own web shop at this website.
+On my website here you can find a list of all my stockists in and around Ireland, and of course, you can buy your bags here in my own web shop at this website.
 And if you can’t see what you’re looking for, email me or call me and I’ll try to help.

 Have a wonderful festive season, and I hope that you gain enormous brownie points by following this simple step by step guide to buying the perfect handbag.